Dwayde/StarCitizen-HangarXPLOR/README.md

 # Modified

 This is modified version by /u/Dwayde_Wade.
 If you have any problems/issues please feel free to contact me.
 Also you can ask for new features.

+# Changes:

+* Fix for extra large hangars
+* Working with new website
+* UI and design fixes (selected items, filters, melt value, giftable pledfes and more...)
+* New filter for selected items
+* Reload hangar button (clear cache possibility)